Getting Started and Planning for your Aquaponic System

 - Do you have one or more GFI outlets accessible?
 We recommend using GFI protected outlets or purchasing our Wet Circuits Power Strip to protect from the possibility of electrocution if water and power were to mix.
 Locating outlets off the floor and above the water line is highly recommended.

 - Is the electrical service reliable?
 You may take this for granted if you rarely have power outages in your location but this is a major concern for people in many parts of the world and can have a significant impact on your system.
 Having reliable backup power or other alternatives in the event of frequent power outages is an important consideration to plan for.
-See our line of AquaBackup solutions for some simple systems that could save the life of your fish.
+See our line of AquaBackup aeration systems that could save the life of your fish.

 - Is the system in a secure location?
 If you have small children or pets you should consider the potential hazards to both the system and your children or pets that could be present.
 The risk of accidental electrocution or drowning is real if pets or young children were to be climbing around the system.
 Tampering with the system could also create other unpleasant conditions such as the death of your fish and plants.